 - Importance of Forest Essay

 Learn in detail about the Essay on Yoga by reading this well-described Article.

-It is a universal truth that modern age id the age of stress, tension and anxiety.
-These problems are affecting such people physically, mentally and emotionally.
+It is a universal truth that the modern age is the age of stress, tension, and anxiety.
+These problems are affecting such people physically, mentally, and emotionally.
 So with the help of yoga, you can reduce your tension, stress, etc. easily.

 - “checking the impulses of the mind is yoga.” – Patanjali